lalitha-sahitya/Fake-News-Detection/README.md

 - The model predicts sarcasm based on the padded sequences.
 - Displays either Sarcastic or Not Sarcastic

-Open the site here : [Sarcasm Detection]('https://sarcasm-detection-nlp-l44nxsuzhhvt5it3hkju7g.streamlit.app/')
+Open the site here :[Sarcasm Detection]('https://sarcasm-detection-nlp-l44nxsuzhhvt5it3hkju7g.streamlit.app/)